 Cascading replication is currently asynchronous.
 Synchronous replication (see Section 27.2.8 ) settings have no effect on cascading replication at present.

 Hot Standby feedback propagates upstream, whatever the cascaded arrangement.

-If an upstream standby server is promoted to become new master, downstream
+If an upstream standby server is promoted to become the new primary, downstream

-servers will continue to stream from the new master if
+servers will continue to stream from the new primary if

 is set to

 To use cascading replication, set up the cascading standby so that it can

 27.2.8.
 Synchronous Replication